The Way Home (2002 film): Plot

-Despite the hardships faced by the old grandmother who has osteoporosis, the only thing she needs Sang-woo for is to run thread through her needles.
-She stitches the shoes and shares her earnings with a friend who ends their meeting with the touching words "Come by again before one of us dies."

-Sang-woo who remains angry and confused by the unfamiliar environment repeatedly rejects her attempts to please him.
-But her unconditional love slowly touches his heart.
 One day, Sang-woo gets up early and goes with his grandmother to the market where he sees how hard his grandmother persuades passers-by to buy her vegetables.
 After a long day at the market she takes Sang-woo to a shop and buys him noodles and new shoes.
 When they are about to board the bus home, Sang-woo asks his grandma to buy him a Choco Pie.

-The grandmother goes to a shop that is run by an elderly friend.
-The shopkeeper, who now has a bad knee, gives her five or six pies but refuses to take any money, so the grandmother gives the shopkeeper a melon.
-But when the grandmother returns to the bus with the sweets, Sang-Woo says he wants to ride alone as the girl he likes is also on board.
+She trades a melon for several Choco Pies for Sang-woo.
+However, when they are about to board the bus back to their home, Sang-Woo tells her he wants to ride alone as the girl he likes is also on board.
 The grandmother tries to get Sang-Woo to take the rest of the produce with him but he refuses.
-The bus then leaves.
-Sang-Woo then has to wait for his grandmother to return wondering why it is taking her so long.
-He then realizes that his grandmother has walked back from town carrying all her produce.
+Sang-woo reaches home well before his grandmother, and feels remorseful when he realizes that his grandmother has had to walk back from town carrying their purchases.

-Eventually Sang-woo begins to love his grandmother, but because she is unable to read or write he makes some simple greeting cards, so she has some letters from him.
-Finally Sang-woo's mother returns and he goes back to Seoul.
+Sang-woo gradually develops sympathy towards his grandmother and their relationship begins to deepen.
+As she is unable to read or write, he starts to make some simple greeting cards to him to express his love and gratitude. so she has some letters from him.
+His overall attitude improves and he becomes more humble, eventually apologizing to the neighborhood boy and seeking his friendship.
+Finally Sang-woo's mother returns, and takes him back to Seoul.
 His depth of feeling for his grandmother is revealed when the bus leaves and he leaps to the back window to wave his tearful farewells.
 The film closes with the grandmother continuing to live alone in the thatched-roof house but with the letters of love from her grandson.

-Before the end a credit notes the film is dedicated to all grandmothers around the world.
+An ending credit notes that the film is dedicated to all grandmothers around the world.